Home

 Marriage to a Filipino citizen allows you to live retired in the Philippines as a Resident Immigrant without the above limitations, other than an annual visit to an immigration office.

-Retire in the Philippines the President Tells Fil-Ams in the Midwest »
+Retire in the Philippines the President Tells Fil-Ams in the American Midwest

-Our strongest advantage indeed is our people, and that is also opening doors for us in medical tourism and for you to retire in the Philippines...
+The strongest advantage is our people and medical tourism for retiring in the Philippines...

 In anticipation of an influx of retirees, the Philippine Retirement Authority (PRA) has selected focal areas positioned as the country's retirement destinations, namely Metro Manila; Tagaytay; Clark; Pampanga/Subic, Olongapo; Baguio; Cebu, and Davao...